Trung Nguyên: Distribution

 Along with producing and processing coffee beans, Trung Nguyên operates a nationwide chain of over 1,000 coffee shops in Vietnam to distribute its products, the first of which opened in October 1998 in Ho Chi Minh City.
 The first coffeehouse in Hanoi opened in the year 2000, by which time 100 outlets had already been established.
 Throughout the following years, franchises were opened in Japan, Thailand, Cambodia, Malaysia and China.
 The first outlets outside of Asia opened in Germany and New York City in the year 2006.
 The company's future plans include the further development of its international presence in China, the United States and Europe.

-Product distribution in Australia is unclear, due to a dispute between Trung Nguyên and Australian distribution company Dynamic Food Brokers, owner of the domain name trungnguyen.com.au, which claims to be a formerly authorized distributor abandoned by Trung Nguyên without notice sometime before 2008.